freifunk-berlin/bbb-configs/DEVELOPER.md

 Note: If you want to create a new model_file you can have a look at `/etc/config/wireless` on a standard OpenWRT install to obtain the path information for the wireless_devices.

+For a model using **DSA** instead of swconfig you can obtain the needed information from

+`cat /etc/board.json`

 ## inventory/

-This is an internal diretory on which you don't need to care about now.
+This is an internal directory on which you don't need to care about now.
 If you like to learn mor on it, you might read the `README.md` file inside of it.

 ## roles/